scbowler/aws-setup-guides/STATIC_DEPLOYMENT.md

 # Deploying a Front-End Web App to NGINX on an AWS EC2 Host w/Ubuntu 18.04

-This guide outlines steps for deploying a web application without any server-side processes to an NGINX web server running on an AWS EC2 instance with an Ubuntu 18.04 operating system.
+This guide outlines steps for deploying a web application without any custom back-end code to an NGINX web server running on an AWS EC2 instance with an Ubuntu 18.04 operating system.
 For instructions on how to deploy a full-stack application please see the [Full-Stack Deployment Guide](FULL_STACK_DEPLOYMENT.md).
 Some parts of this guide may have been covered during class, but they are recorded here for future reference.

 **Note:** This guide may use "EC2 Instance" and "Ubuntu" interchangeably.

 ## Required Tools

 This guide assumes that you have already [provisioned an EC2 instance with SSH access](AWS_EC2_INITIAL_SETUP.md), and have installed [NGINX](INSTALL_NGINX_ON_UBUNTU.md) and [certbot](https://certbot.eff.org/lets-encrypt/ubuntubionic-nginx) on it.
-It also assumes you already have a purchased domain name.
+It also assumes you have already purchased a domain name.

 ### Create a Subdomain